 University Clubs & Events

 While you’re in Oxford, joining a social or sports club is a great way to meet local students.
-We encourage you to get involved in the many clubs and societies covering almost every interest at St. Catherine’s—from sport and music to drama and art.
+We encourage you to get involved in the many clubs and societies covering almost every interest at St. Catherine’s (www.stcatz.ox.ac.uk)—from sports and music to drama and art.
+You can also join the University of Oxford Students Union.

 Although your adventure begins in Oxford, our field trips take you to other great locations in England to provide contrast and context for what you are learning in Oxford.
 These trips are organized by IES Abroad London.
 You share a portion of the cost with IES Abroad.
 As these field trips typically depart from London, past Oxford students have also found it convenient to visit some destinations independently as well.
 IES Abroad field trip destinations, activities, and length of stay may vary according to term and availability.